 ReadTheory is here to offer your students an opportunity to learn even when they are not in a school building.
 Now is the time to accept the challenge of being educators in the 21st century and incorporate online platforms into our daily routines.

 This article is solely about using ReadTheory to facilitate remote learning.
-For more tips about remote teaching visit this page.
+For more tips about remote teaching, visit this page.

-Using ReadTheory while remote teaching
+Using ReadTheory while Teaching Remotely

-Set the schedule
+Set the Schedule